 The primary expenses while studying abroad involves the tuition fee and the cost of living.
 Cost of living, once again, involves accommodation, fooding and other miscellaneous expenses.

-Pursuing an undergraduate degree program in New Zealand can cost something from $20,500 to $25, 000 approximately.
-Similarly, Postgraduate diploma and degree can cost something around $19,000 to $29,000 annually.
+Pursuing an Undergraduate Degree program in New Zealand can cost something from NZ $20,500 to NZ $30, 000 annually.
+Similarly, Postgraduate Diploma and Degree can cost something around NZ $19,000 to NZ $ 35,000 annually.

 Also, it is mandatory for all Indian students to get medical insurance before traveling to New Zealand.

 We understand how the cost of living varies from individual to individual and that makes the difference in what you spend and what you save.
-But as students, living a life of luxury is a luxury.
-And because there is no negotiation when it comes to the tuition and other education fees, it is the cost of living that can make a huge difference.
+But as students, living a life of luxury can put a lot of burden, because there is no negotiation when it comes to the tuition and other education fees.
+It is the cost of living that can make a huge difference.

 Needless to say, apart from the ones listed above, you will have miscellaneous expenses.
 From dining out to doing laundry, expenses on your clothing to taking a short trip, it is always helpful if you maintain a separate amount for that.
 As a whole, the cost of living in New Zealand is moderate.

 If we talk about the ways to keep the expenses and the budget in order, studying abroad has a few advantages.
-Firstly, part-time work during studies is one of the most popular way of earning a little, hence taking the load off of your actual financial reserve.
+Firstly, part-time work during studies is one of the most popular ways of earning a little, hence taking the load off of your actual financial reserve.
 Like every country, New Zealand has certain policies in place to make sure students are contributing as much time to studies as working and earning as a student.
-There are options, within the campus itself, to work part-time, hence, helping the students to earn some extra cash to adhere to their economical needs.
+There are options, within the campus itself, to work part-time and earn some extra cash.

 According to the official immigration website of the New Zealand government, you can work up to 20 hours a week if you’re studying full-time for at least 2 years.
-Apart from that studying full-time for a New Zealand qualification that gains points under the Skilled Migrant Category or a foundation programme for at least 1 academic year at level 4 or higher on the New Zealand Qualification Framework at an education provider in Canterbury also opens up part-time work opportunities for you.
+Apart from that studying full-time for a New Zealand qualification that gains points under the Skilled Migrant Category or a foundation program for at least 1 academic year at level 4 or higher on the NEW ZEALAND QUALIFICATION FRAMEWORK at an education provider in Canterbury also opens up part-time work opportunities for you.

 You might be able to work full-time during scheduled breaks in study, if you're studying full-time for at least 1 academic year and your course is worth more than 120 credits.
 Often, if you’re studying full-time and your course is worth 120 credits or more, the best time to work full time is during the Christmas and New Year holiday period.

-There are no restrictions on the hours you can work, if you’re enrolled in Masters by research or doctoral degree programme awarded by a New Zealand tertiary institution.
+There are no restrictions on the hours you can work, if you’re enrolled in a Masters by research or doctoral degree program awarded by a New Zealand tertiary institution.

-Grabbing a highly-rewarding scholarship is like finding a hidden treasure in deep sea. let us put that in simpler ways.
+Grabbing a highly-rewarding scholarship is like finding a hidden treasure in the deep sea.
+Let us put that in simpler ways.
 If you get an opportunity to win a scholarship, no matter where from, at least some amount of your financial woes can be taken care of.